joe-santy/MAD23/README.md

 # A Board With A Bag Consulting
-### Providing digital solutions to international businesses through open-source technology
+### Providing full-stack development services for location-independent businesses.

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-This is a responsive React website that can be modified to suit any client need.
+It is a responsive React website that can be modified to suit any client need.
 It relies on Bootstrap, Popper, and jQuery CDNs.

-Future integrations include Toast-UI, Jitsi, and Leaflet.
+Future integrations may include Jitsi and Leaflet.

 ##### Use yarn rather than npm; otherwise a dependency error occurs

-To Do:
+### To Do:
-Use source js for Toast UI components, not React wrapper
-Create handlers
-Integrate MongoDB
-Style
+Create blog: post/get with DB access in server; Admin editors and blog page on front-end.
 Add Jitsi
-Add blog creator (integrated with Toast UI Editors?
-MongoDB or static pages?)
+Style calendar
-Add consultation scheduling & input form
+Add consultation scheduling & input form, admin access
 Add PayPal
-Create Skate Map demo site

 ### Next Steps:
-Apply handlers through jQuery? or where?
-Not within views.
-Authentication function for register (users are now created) and login requests.
-Register and Login CSS.
-Set App.state.user
+Improve component organization
+Improve styling
 Update logo images

 #### Auth...
 Check express session info and use that user for app render, or fetch on render?

-There could potentially be a profile page, too.
-The APIs must be created.
-##### Don't send pass over http?
+##### https?